When you organize your team with a Teamup calendar, you can maintain centralized control and security while providing autonomy and flexibility.

-With Teamup, you can use unique calendar links to grant access to the team calendar.
-This allows you to keep information secure and confidential, when needed, while also allowing you to give your team autonomy and flexibility.
+For both account users and links, you choose which sub-calendars to share and set the level of access allowed.
+This way, you can keep information secure and confidential, when needed, while also giving your team autonomy and flexibility.
 You maintain control, but your team members can work confidently and efficiently.

 Here’s how it works:

 - You will add each team member as an account user, or create a unique calendar link for each team member.

 As the calendar administrator, you always have control of all account users and calendar links.
 So you can see a list of users and links in the calendar settings.
 You can deactivate or delete calendar links when they are no longer needed, and remove or change permissions for any user.

 For example, if an employee leaves, you can simply revoke calendar access by removing that employee as a calendar user or deleting the calendar link for that employee.